Explainer

 Worries & aspirations.

-• 90% of professionals believe PR and marketing are integrating to create cohesive, compelling campaigns that amplify their message and drive results.
+• 90% of PR professionals believe PR and marketing are integrating to create cohesive, compelling campaigns that amplify their message and drive results.

 • 72% of PR professionals consider storytelling the most important skill for the future to outperform competition, connect deeper with audiences, build trust, and create memorable campaigns.

-• Less than 50% of PR communicators have a documented crisis communication plan.
+• Less than 50% of PR professionals have a documented crisis communication plan.
 This could prove troublesome in the coming years as crises intensify due to geopolitical tensions, economic instability, rising natural disasters, and more.

 Please enter your details.